willy-wagtail/my-app/src/routes/notes/_notes/raspberry-pi-setup.md

 author: William Cheung
 authorImage: william.jpg
 date: 2022-03-06
 description: This note documents what I do to set up a fresh Raspberry Pi with the goal of running it headless.
-I also document some steps to improve the security of the Pi and install some commonly used tools like Docker.
+I also document some steps to improve the security of the Pi.
 slug: raspberry-pi-setup
 title: Setting Up A New Raspberry Pi
 ---

-This note documents what I do to set up a fresh Raspberry Pi with the goal of running it headless.
-I also document some steps to improve the security of the Pi and install some commonly used tools like Git and Docker.
+This note presents what I done to set up a fresh Raspberry Pi with the goal of running it headless.
+I also document some steps to improve the security of the Pi.

 ## Setting Up the Pi